TinkerTanked/legit/README.md

 ### Creating Markdown Files

+1. Place your markdown files in the `content/` directory
-Create your scientific paper as a markdown file with YAML frontmatter, for example:
+2. Create your scientific paper with YAML frontmatter, for example:

 ```markdown
 ---